UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 PRs must only be approved after they pass the above checks.

-We are deploying the site to [GitHub pages](https://pages.github.com/).
+We are deploying the site to a Docker container.

 ## Branching

 ### Branching strategy

 We are using a simple trunk based strategy.
-There is only a single environment being used, as GitHub pages does not support more than 1 active site.

 ### Review